Last Updated on November 24, 2021 by DMEditor

 But, don’t get me wrong.
 Although it can be a bit intimidating while you’re getting started, Cloudways’ custom control panel is actually easy to use.
 Even a novice user should be able to figure out its functions in a few minutes, as the whole interface is elegantly-designed with straightforward controls.

 From this vantage point, you can use the powerful array of tools to customize your server settings and cloud hosting platform, deploying web platforms specifically for WordPress host, Prestashop, WooCommerce hosting, and Magento, troubleshoot issues, scale seamlessly, as well as track resource usage.

 But that’s not all.
 Experienced developers’ on the other hand, get to use the control panel to coordinate app webroot, manage WordPress via WP-CLI, schedule cron jobs, migrate websites, transfer server ownership rights, clone servers, add team members for collaboration, plus manage a wide range of server parameters.

 Don’t let the technical bits scare you though.
-Launching your own virtually-dedicated server is a very straightforward process than shouldn’t take you more than 10 minutes.
+Launching your own virtually-dedicated server is a very straightforward process that shouldn’t take you more than 10 minutes.

 The first step is selecting your preferred server infrastructure.
 And as we’ve established, Cloudways offers Google Cloud, Amazon Web Services (AWS), Vultr, Linode, and Digital Ocean at varying rates.
 So, what you pick depends on not only the network capabilities, but also your cloud hosting budget.